Roll20/roll20-character-sheets/NarrativesUnlimitedD10/README.md

 ###Autocalculation
 When wounds are entered in locations, they are applied to the skill and attack rolls and adjusted for size and hit location type.

-Stats and skills are auto calculated now, no longer do you have to add them up by hand, additionally the Stat bonus is autocalculated and the stat portion of the skill score is selected from a list and dynamically linked to the stats.
+Stats, skills, and derived rolls are auto calculated now, no longer do you have to add them up by hand, additionally the Stat bonus is autocalculated and the stat portion of the skill score is selected from a list and dynamically linked to the stats.

 One handed weapon uses need to specify which hand is being used as well as whether they are left or right handed, ambidextrous, or lack hands (yes that is an option).
 This will ensure that the right penalties are applied when your character is wounded, and auto applies the offhand penalty.